raspberrypi/documentation/configuration/config-txt/video.md

 Configures the signal strength of the HDMI interface.
 The minimum value is `0` and the maximum is `11`.

-The default value for Pi 1 models A and B is `2`; for the Pi 1 Model B+, Pi 2, and Pi 3 the default is `5`.
+The default value for Pi 1 models A and B is `2`; for the Pi Zero, Pi 1 Model B+, Pi 2, and Pi 3 the default is `5`.
 This option has no effect on the Raspberry Pi 4.

 If you are seeing HDMI issues (speckling, interference) then try `7`.
 Very long HDMI cables may need up to `11`, but values this high should not be used unless absolutely necessary.